numpy/numpy/doc/neps/nep-0042-new-dtypes.rst

 .. note::
-   NumPy has an existing class hierarchy for scalar types, as seen :ref:`in the figure <nep-0040_dtype-hierarchy>` of NEP 40, and the new DType hierarchy will resemble it.
+   NumPy has an existing class hierarchy for scalar types, as seen :ref:`in the figure <nep-0040_dtype-hierarchy>` of :ref:`NEP 40 <NEP40>`, and the new DType hierarchy will resemble it.
 The types are used as an attribute of the single dtype class in the current NumPy; they're not dtype classes.
 They neither harm nor help this work.

 .. _nep42_DType class: